trueos/trueos-docs/trueos-handbook/postinstall.rst

  keyword -jail -prefix -vserver -stop
  }

-The *provide* option will set the service nickname to *net*. *Need* indicates restarting *localmount* will restart *network*. *After* defines that we start after *bootmisc* and *modules*.
-For example, the keyword *-jail* option says this service doesn't run in a jail, prefix, any of the other options shown.
+The *provide* option sets the service nickname to *net*. *Need* means restarting *localmount* restarts *network*. *After* indicates the service starts after *bootmisc* and *modules*.
+For example, the keyword *-jail* option says this service doesn't run in a jail, prefix, or any of the other options shown.

-Also under :file:`/libexec/rc` exists a cache directory which keeps a dependencies cache that is only updated when dependencies change.
+There is also a cache directory under :file:`/libexec/rc`.
+This keeps a dependencies cache that is only updated when those dependencies change.
 Several other directories exist for other binaries and special binaries used by OpenRC functions.

-For more creation options for OpenRC compatible init scripts, type :command:`man openrc-run` in a CLI.
+For more creation options for OpenRC compatible init scripts, type :samp:`man openrc-run` in a CLI.

 .. index:: rc defaults
 .. _RC Defaults: